 NX CLI for monorepo projects

 Nx was one of the first monorepo tools I tried seriously for React and Next.js work.
-My experience was mixed in a predictable way: the generator story was useful, but the deployment edges mattered more than the demo.
+My experience was mixed in a predictable way: the generator story was useful, but the deployment edges mattered more than the demo screen.

 Nx started in the Angular world and later expanded hard into React and Next.js.
 The pitch was attractive: applications and libraries in one workspace, shared tooling, generated Jest/Cypress/Storybook config, and a project graph that makes larger repos easier to reason about.